MarkSpurgeon/GENIE3-on-DREAM4/README.md

 # GENIE3-on-DREAM4
-GENIE3 (Huynh-Thu et al.) uses random forest variable importance to recover gene regulatory networks in the DREAM4 In Silico Multifactorial challenge.
+GENIE3 (Huynh-Thu et al.) uses random forest variable importance to recover gene regulatory networks, and was the best performer in the DREAM4 *In Silico Multifactorial* challenge.
 This project does the following:

 **(1)** Implements the GENIE3 gene regulatory network algorithm using base R functions